AriFordsham/GHCWiki/trac-repository-admin.md

 The `<repos>` argument can be either a repository name (use "`(default)`" for the default repository) or the path to the repository.

-Note that you may have to set the environment variable PYTHON_EGG_CACHE to the same value as was used for the web server configuration before calling trac-admin, if you changed it from its default location.
+Note that you may have to set the environment variable `PYTHON_EGG_CACHE` to the same value as was used for the web server configuration before calling `trac-admin`, if you changed it from its default location.
 See [Trac Plugins](trac-plugins) for more information.

+#### Subversion

 The following examples are complete post-commit and post-revprop-change scripts for Subversion.
 They should be edited for the specific environment, marked executable (where applicable) and placed in the `hooks` directory of each repository.
 On Unix (`post-commit`):